bodaay/HuggingChatAllInOne/README.md

 # Why

-Meanly I like HuggingChat UI, and their text generation infra structure, so wanted to build All in one docker to run HuggingChat Front and Back end in on docker and on runpod.io and it should be fairly easilt to run this single docker offline given the models already downloaded
+I like HuggingChat UI, and their text generation infra structure, so wanted to build All in one docker to run HuggingChat Front and Back end in on docker and on runpod.io and it should be fairly easilt to run this single docker offline given the models already downloaded

 The most difficult part was the fact .env variable parameters, some of them, were being integrated at build time, this made me choose the easiset path, dynamically generate .env variable and re-build the website at run time.